-Silva competition models include the top of the range Race Jet Spectra thumb compass and 5 Jet baseplate compass models.
+Silva competition models include the top of the range Race Jet Spectra thumb compass and Silva Raceplate Zoom compass models.

 CLEARANCE SPECIAL!
-Right hand Silva Jet Spectra (old model), limited stock available at the special price of $100.00.
-Also, one only Silva OMC Spectra (wrist model) - $100.00.
+Right hand Silva Jet Spectra (old model), limited stock available at the special price of $50.00 (out of warranty).

 For beginners, the Silva Ranger 3 is a great option, and for schools a set of 28 Ranger 3 compasses includes a sturdy case.